worlddatong/AniPDF/README.md

 https://github.com/worlddatong/AniPDF/releases/

 # Citation
-If you find this project useful, please cite:
+If you use AniPDF in a scientific publication, we would appreciate citations:

 https://doi.org/10.48550/arXiv.2205.05865